pashky/restclient.el/README.md

 Instead, place them above your calls or in separate sections.
 Like in the example above.

+And be careful of what you put in that elisp.
+No security checks are done, so it can format your hardrive.
+If there's a parsing or evaluation error, it will tell you in the minibuffer.

 # Known issues

 - Comment lines `#` act as end of enitity.
 Yes, that means you can't post shell script or anything with hashes as PUT/POST entity.
 I'm fine with this right now, but may use more unique separator in future.
 - I'm not sure if it handles different encodings, I suspect it won't play well with anything non-ascii.
 I'm yet to figure it out.
+- Variables usages are not highlighted

 # License